IBM/integrity-enforcer/docs/README_RESOURCE_SIGNATURE.md

         key4: val4
     ```

-2. Generate a ResourceSignature with the script: https://github.ibm.com/mutation-advisor/ciso-css-sign/blob/master/gpg-rs-sign.sh
+2. Generate a signature for a resource with the script: https://github.ibm.com/mutation-advisor/ciso-css-sign/blob/master/gpg-rs-sign.sh

     Setup a signer in https://github.ibm.com/mutation-advisor/ciso-css-sign/blob/master/gpg-sign-config.sh

-    E.g. Configure `signer@enterprise.com` as SIGNER in the configuration file.
+    E.g. Configure `signer@enterprise.com` as `SIGNER` in the configuration file.
     ```
     #!/bin/bash
     SIGNER=signer@enterprise.com
     ```

-    Run the following script to generate a ResourceSignature which would be stored in a file `/tmp/single-rsc-rs.yaml`
+    Run the following script to generate a signature which would be stored in a file `/tmp/single-rsc-rs.yaml` (`ResourceSignature`)
     ```
     $ cd integrity-enforcer
     $ ./scripts/gpg-rs-sign.sh gpg-sign-config.sh /tmp/single-rsc.yaml /tmp/single-rsc-rs.yaml
     ```

+3. Generated signature for a resource is included in a custom resource `ResourceSignature`

-2. Structure of generated ResourceSinature in `/tmp/single-rsc-rs.yaml`:
+    Structure of generated `ResourceSinature` in `/tmp/single-rsc-rs.yaml`:

     ```
       apiVersion: research.ibm.com/v1alpha1
       kind: ResourceSignature